mshamilkhan/Mini-Lang-Compiler-C-plus-plus/README.md

     result is first + second * third / fourth - fifth

-Pilot also employs translatable keywords for maths , which gets converted to mathematical operators.
+Mini Lang also employs translatable keywords for maths , which gets converted to mathematical operators.

 List of all such translatable keyword :